 Unity Post-Processing Stack

 2D Motion Blur

 2D Platformer Pathfinding

 Not going to lie, the custom platforming took more than it should.

-Then I experimented with the new Unity ML agents, and tried to teach the AI to navigate a complex platformer environment.
+Then I experimented with the new Unity ML agents and tried to teach the AI to navigate a complex platformer environment.
 Suffice it say it didn't work out, as it was taking way more time than expected.
-It looked promising on simple platforms, but when it came to more complex ones the AI struggled, so I decided to scrapped it.
+It looked promising on simple platforms, but when it came to more complex ones the AI struggled, so I decided to scrap it.

 Then I decided to just go about a more guided navigation.
 I made a post-processing step that calculated and optimized all possible points on the tilemap.
 It then calculated for potential drop and jump spots.
 Then at runtime, agents use multithreaded A* to find their way and lerp along the path.
 When they come to a jump or a fall path node they animate on a parabola between two points.

 I wanted to make the game as modular as possible, so when I found out about Adressables I immediately wanted to use it.